 Without a doubt, the scope of the Medicinal Cannabis sector in Colombia is grand and awaiting potential entrants.
 Entering this type of market holds huge gains for those who do so correctly but entering in this way relies on effective knowledge of local laws and a sound formation strategy.
 The process of setting-up isn’t always the easiest to understand and implement in Colombia, so it’s advisable to receive assistance from a local law firm with a good understanding of the local legislation.

-If you have any questions or inquiries about how to build a business in the medical marijuana industry, please don’t hesitate to contact our Co-Founder and CEO, Craig at [email protected] for personalized support.
+If you have any questions or inquiries about how to build a business in the medical marijuana industry, please don’t hesitate to contact us now for personalized support.

 For more on why Colombia is a great place for more than just your cannabis investment, please watch our video below!